 - Applicants must be the sole creator of their project presentation.

 - Use PowerPoint or other presentation software to effectively demonstrate your knowledge and showcase examples of your project.
-Please remember to speak clearly.
-The video screencast presentation recommended length is 5-6 minutes, but no more than 7.5 minutes.
-Only Vimeo or YouTube video uploads are accepted.
+Please remember to speak clearly or use AI-voiceovers or captions.
+The video screencast presentation recommended length is 5-6 minutes, with a 6 minute maximum.